Eton College: School terms

-House structure

-In addition to the house master, each house has a house captain and a house captain of games.
-Some houses have more than one.
-House prefects were once elected from the oldest year, but this no longer happens.
-The old term "Library" survives in the name of the room set aside for the oldest year's use, where boys have their own kitchen.
-Similarly, boys in their penultimate year have a room known as "Debate".

-There are entire house gatherings every evening, usually around 8:05–8:30 p.m.
-These are known as "Prayers", due to their original nature.
-The house master and boys have an opportunity to make announcements, and sometimes the boys provide light entertainment.

-For much of Eton's history, junior boys had to act as "fags", or servants, to older boys.
-Their duties included cleaning, cooking, and running errands.
-A Library member was entitled to yell at any time and without notice, "Boy, Up!" or "Boy, Queue!", and all first-year boys had to come running.
-The last boy to arrive was given the task.
-These practices, known as fagging, were partially phased out of most houses in the 1970s.
-Captains of house and games still sometimes give tasks to first-year boys, such as collecting the mail from the school office.

-There are many inter-house competitions, mostly in sports.

-Head Masters: 1442–present
+School life

 Uniform

-The School is known for its traditions, including a uniform of black tailcoat (or morning coat) and black waistcoat, a starched stiff collar and black pinstriped trousers.
+The school is known for its traditions, including a uniform of black tailcoat (or morning coat) and black waistcoat, a starched stiff collar and black pinstriped trousers.
 Most pupils wear a white "tie" which is a narrow strip of cloth folded over the joint of the collar to hide the collar stud, but some senior boys are entitled to wear a white bow tie and winged collar ("Stick-Ups").
-There are some variations in the school dress worn by boys in authority, see School Prefects and King's Scholars sections.
+These include boys part of select prefect bodies, those who represent their house as a type of House Captain (general, sports or arts) and those who are "keepers" of areas of the school.
+There are some variations in the school dress worn by boys in authority; see School Prefects and King's Scholars sections.

 The long-standing belief that the present uniform was first worn as mourning for the death of King George III in 1820 is unfounded.
-In 1862 headmaster Edward Balston, in an interview with the Clarendon Commission, noted little in the way of uniform.
+In 1862, Edward Balston, Head Master, noted little in the way of uniform in an interview with the Clarendon Commission.

 Lord Clarendon: One more question, which bears in some degree upon other schools, namely with regard to the dress.
 The boys do not wear any particular dress at Eton?

 Edward Balston: No, with the exception that they are obliged to wear a white neckcloth.

 Lord Clarendon: Is the colour of their clothes much restricted?

 Edward Balston: We would not let them wear for instance a yellow coat or any other colour very much out of the way.

 Lord Clarendon: If they do not adopt anything very extravagant either with respect to colour or cut you allow them to follow their own taste with respect to the choice of their clothes?